shreyahegde18/shreyahegde18/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning machine learning with python
+- I’m currently in 3rd year of engineering.
-- 😄 Pronouns: she/her
+- Pronouns: she/her

 - [LinkedIn - ShreyaHegde](https://www.linkedin.com/in/shreya--hegde--/)